2021 Azad Kashmiri general election

 General elections were held in Azad Kashmir on 25 July 2021 after the expiry of the 5-year term of the previous Legislative Assembly.
-The 2021 General Elections of Azad Jammu and Kashmir held on 25 July, the region's election commission announced on Thursday.
-The elections were held in 33 constituencies of Azad Kashmir and 12 constituencies of the refugees of Jammu and Kashmir.
+The elections were held in 33 constituencies of Azad Kashmir and 12 constituencies of the refugees of Jammu and Kashmir in Pakistan.

-By an early estimate, over 2.82 million people of Azad Kashmir were registered to vote; of which 1.59 million were male voters, while 1.297 million were female voters.
+By an early estimate, over 2.82 million people of Azad Kashmir were registered to vote; of which 1.59 million were male voters, while 1.30 million were female voters.
 By the time of the election, the number of registered voters had increased to 3,220,793.

-A total of 724 people stood for 45 general seats this year.
-579 candidates are competing for 33 constituencies within Azad Jammu and Kashmir.
-The remaining 145 competed for 12 refugee constituencies comprising four provinces of Pakistan.
+A total of 724 candidates stood for 45 general seats this year.
+579 candidates competed for the 33 constituencies within Azad Kashmir, while the remaining 145 competed for the 12 refugee constituencies in Pakistan.

 Background

 In current elections The PTI won 26, the PPP 11 and PML N 6.
 In addition, AJ&K MC won 1 seats, JK PPP 1 seat.